-Compare this to what the FlashArray reports for a capacity.
-What the FlashArray reports for a volume usage is NOT the amount used for that volume.
+Compare this to what the FlashArray reports for capacity.
+What the FlashArray reports for volume usage is NOT the amount used for that volume.
 What the FlashArray reports is the unique footprint of the volume on that array.
-Let’s look at this VMFS that is on 512 GB FlashArray volume.
-The VMFS is therefore 512 GB, but is using 401 GB of space of the filesystem.
-This means that there are 401 GB of allocated virtual disks:

 Now let’s look at the FlashArray volume.

-The FlashArray volume shows that 80 GB is being used.
+The FlashArray volume shows that 50.33 GB is being used.
 Does this mean that VMFS is incorrect?
 No. VMFS is always the source of truth.
-The “Volumes” metric represents the amount of physical capacity that has been written to the volume after data reduction that no other volume on the array shares.
+The “Volumes” metric on the FlashArray simply represents the amount of physical capacity that has been written to the volume after data reduction that no other volume shares.

 For a more detailed conversation around this, refer to this blog post:

 Why doesn’t VMFS report the same used capacity as the FlashArray for the underlying volume?

 Well, because they mean different things.
 VMware reports what is allocated on the VMFS and the FlashArray reports what is unique to the underlying volume.
 The FlashArray value can change constantly.
 The FlashArray metric is only meant to show how reducible the data on that volume is internal to the volume and against the entire array.
 Conversely, VMFS capacity usage is based solely on how much capacity is allocated to it by virtual machines.
 The FlashArray volume space metric, on the other hand, actually relates to what is also being used on other volumes.
 In other words, VMFS usage is only affected by data on the VMFS volume itself.
 The FlashArray volume space metric is affected by the data on all of the volumes.
 So the two values should not be conflated.